yalavrinenko/lammps/doc/src/pair_wpmd_dft.rst

 Restrictions
 """"""""""""
-This pair is part of the WPMD-DFT package.
+This pair is part of the WPMD-DFT or WPMD-NVGPU-DFT package.
 It is only enabled if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` doc page for more info.

 This pair is work only with *real* unit due to energy conversion units.

+GPU acceleration is available for nvidia gpus only.
 Default
 """""""
 By default the *mesh* is *regular* with size per one axe is equal to 50.
 The *dynamic* is *off*.